⚠️ EDITOR’S NOTE

 According to Faira, the buyer pays the platform fee.
 But — as with buyer’s agent commission — it actually comes out of the seller’s proceeds when the house sells.

 Either way, selling with Faira ends up costing a lot more than the company’s advertised commission rates would lead you to believe.
 On higher-priced homes, this subtle difference in fees could add up to thousands of dollars, making your home sale a LOT more expensive!

 Looking for a better way to save on realtor commission?
 Clever’s agent-matching service can pair you with top-rated realtors in your area.
-Sell with one of their partner agents, and you’ll pay a listing fee of $3,000 — or just 1% for homes above $350,000.
+Sell with one of their partner agents, and you’ll pay a listing fee of just 1.5%.